tangentsoft/libtabula/README-Mac-OS-X.txt

 Making Universal Binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~
     By default, the command line build system will generate libraries
-    that only work with the platform you build Libtabula++ on.
+    that only work with the platform you build Libtabula on.
 It can be
     convinced to build "universal" binaries instead by configuring
     the library like so: